 The early Church Father, St. Clement of Alexandria perceived the glorious splendor of the Church reflected in the Blessed Virgin Mary, Mother of God.
 We see in the Paedagogos (Instructor), he writes that “it is his joy to call her by her name of the Church.”
 Mary’s spiritual motherhood of all the members of Christ’s body is the prototype of the motherhood of the Church.
 The Church is a mother in that she nourishes all the reborn with God’s grace through the sacraments and the word of God belonging to the deposit of faith.
-As Mother of the Church, our Blessed Lady is the caretaker of her children’s souls; she nourishes her offspring with her Son’s grace that efficaciously sanctifies or justifies them before God, having carried the One living Word in her womb and bringing him forth into the world to “to preach to the meek, to heal the contrite of heart, and to preach a release to the captives, and deliverance to them that are shut up” (Isaiah 61:1; Luke 4:18).
+As Mother of the Church, our Blessed Lady is the caretaker of her children’s souls; she nourishes her offspring with her Son’s grace that efficaciously sanctifies or justifies them before God, having carried the One living Word in her womb and bringing him forth into the world to “to preach to the meek, to heal the contrite of heart, and to preach a release to the captives, and deliverance to them that are shut up” (Isa 61:1; Lk 4:18).
 The sacraments of the Church are physical instruments of divine grace, whereas the Virgin Mary is the moral channel of her divine Son’s grace by her prayerful intercession, which initially includes her Fiat.
 All saving grace, including the grace that is conferred through the sacraments, proceeds first and foremost from the Son through our Blessed Mother and unblemished spouse of the Holy Spirit in and through Christ.

 This prerogative has been bestowed on her by God in honor of her Divine Maternity and perseverance in faith for the redemption of humanity.
 She who merited to bring the Font of all grace into the world should rightly be the divinely constituted chief-steward of her Son’s grace.
-“As each has received a gift, use it to serve one another, as good stewards of God’s varied grace” (1 Peter 4:10; cf. John 2:2-11).
+“As each has received a gift, use it to serve one another, as good stewards of God’s varied grace” (1 Pet 4:10; cf. Jn 2:2-11).
 The Divine Maternity is the greatest gift any person may ever receive from God in the order of grace.
 Being the greatest gift, any woman or person could ever possibly receive from God in this life, the divine motherhood carries with it the greatest prerogatives for any servant of the Lord.
 She who is God’s handmaid and spouse of the Holy Spirit is more than a servant by being the Queen Mother and Advocatrix of our Lord and King in his Davidic heavenly kingdom and mystical body.
 Blessed indeed is the Virgin Mary for having believed!

-Further, the Bishop of Alexandria says that “this mother, when alone, had not milk, because alone she was not the woman.”
-In other words, Mary could not provide us with spiritual nourishment unless she were the mother of our Lord and brother (Romans 8:29).
+Further, the Bishop of Alexandria says that “this mother, when alone, had no milk, because alone she was not the woman.”
+In other words, Mary could not provide us with spiritual nourishment unless she were the mother of our Lord and brother (Rom 8:29).
 The woman in St. Luke’s gospel who pronounced the breasts of Mary to be blessed was mildly rebuked by Jesus for having said that.
 Jesus did not merely regard his mother to be blessed for having nursed him when he was an infant.
 Rather, she was more blessed for being called to provide milk that ordinary mothers do not have for their children: “the word for childhood” who in the flesh is the Son of the Virgin Mary, “pure as a virgin and loving as a mother” because of the purity of her faith working through love.

-Our Blessed Lady tangibly represents in her person the “unblemished bride of Christ,” which is the Church, sanctified by the presence of the Holy Spirit who ensures the purity of her faith as the guarantor of the divine truth (Ephesians 5:25-27; 1 Timothy 3:15).
+Our Blessed Lady tangibly represents in her person the “unblemished bride of Christ,” which is the Church, sanctified by the presence of the Holy Spirit who ensures the purity of her faith as the guarantor of the divine truth (Eph 5:25-27; 1 Tim 3:15).
 The woman in the crowd pronounced Mary’s breasts to be blessed, but Jesus implicitly went further by presenting his holy mother to himself as “glorious” because there was no “stain or wrinkle” in her soul.
 The Holy Spirit was ever-present in Mary’s life, preserving her from being tainted by any personal sins and ensuring her perfect sanctity.

 Hence, because of her meritorious act of faith at the Annunciation, Mary was further blessed by being more of a mother in her likeness to the Church whose holy milk would be something of a nourishing spiritual substance: “the Word for childhood.”
 From Mary’s womb comes the Divine Word incarnate, from the Church’s womb comes forth the written and unwritten word of God: sacred Scripture and sacred Tradition.
 Our Blessed Lady is no ordinary mother who by physical nature has milk to give to her offspring, for she is a mother of a spiritual kind.
 In and through Mary, the Church has been conceived and begotten by her participation in the hypostatic order of Christ’s incarnation and his redemptive work.
-In turn, Christ is conceived in the womb of the Church and brought forth into the world by the faithful preaching of the Gospel in the sacred liturgy and administration of the sacraments (Matthew 28:19).
+In turn, Christ is conceived in the womb of the Church and brought forth into the world by the faithful preaching of the Gospel in the sacred liturgy and administration of the sacraments (Mt 28:19).

 And she being with child cried, travailing in birth, and pained to be delivered.